sabrynkhatr696-design/Image-Classification-Using-CNN/README.md

 The goal of this project is to train a CNN model that can classify images into multiple categories using deep learning techniques.

 ## File
-student_prediction.ipynb : Contains the CNN model implementation and training process.
+CNN_Image_Classification.ipynb : Contains the CNN model implementation and training process.

 ## Student Performance Prediction (Regression)

+File
+Student_Performance_Prediction.ipynb : Predicts student performance using multiple regression models.

 Several regression models were tested including: